The Frizzled Leek

 What is Sous Vide Cooking?
 Isn't that for high-end fine-dining restaurants?
 Fear not, fellow home cooks, this cooking technique is surprisingly simple, and I will show you how.

-Steak, salmon, asparagus, and potatoes vacuum sealed. this recipe
+Steak, salmon, asparagus, and potatoes vacuum sealed.

 You'll love the precision and accuracy of sous vide cooking.
 Try my Sous Vide Ribeye Steak and see a perfect medium-rare from end to end.